microse-rpc/microse-py/api.md

     filename, or provide a dict for detailed options.
     - `connect(url: str, immediate = True)`
     - `connect(url: dict, immediate = True)`
+- `resolve(self, path: str) -> str` Resolves the given path to a module name.

-An alar application must use this class to create a root proxy in order to use its features.
+An microse application must use this class to create a root proxy in order to use its features.

 #### Serve and Connect to IPC